onlinecity/gatewayapi-docs/docs/appendix.rst

-  Using :term:`GSM 03.38` the length is extended by only using 7 bits per character instead of the normal 8 bits used by UTF-8 this gives 160 characters for one page messages, when chaining the messages this extension by using 7 bits leave 153 characters.
+  Using :term:`GSM 03.38` the length is extended by only using 7 bits per character instead of the normal 8 bits used by UTF-8 this gives 160 characters for one page messages, if a messages is longer than those 160 charcters, 7 bits will be used to chain the messages together as pages giving a total of 153 characters per page.

   Using :term:`UCS2` encoding will enable to use a wide range of different characters that is not available in :term:`GSM 03.38`, this is achieved